bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 I think that's a lot of the work that remains to be done.
 I mean, I think the framework right now gives the end user a lot of configurability.
 And in designing it, I'm trying to avoid any particular configuration that would be just blatantly unsafe and any use that just wouldn't make any sense.
-But at the same time, I mean, things for your recovery path, are you using a static address there or are you varying it over a descriptor, that does have implications.
+But at the same time, I mean, things like for your recovery path, are you using a static address there or are you varying it over a descriptor?
+That does have implications.
 Is your optional recovery off parameter, is that derived from maybe the descriptor of your cold wallet?
 Or is that a separate key that has its own life cycle and is independent?
 All these choices do have implications.
 And I think we're really going to have to spend the next year, a few years, kind of figuring out what the right usages are and  really nailing those.
 But my concern, you have to balance kind of getting the usages exactly right with the fact that right now custody for everybody is nerve-wracking.
 It's totally nerve-wracking.
-Jameson Lopp has this great article where he talks about vaults, a little bit about the history, a little bit about OpVault.
+Jameson Lopp has this great article where he talks about vaults, a little bit about the history, a little bit about `OP_VAULT`.
 And he introduced this framework for thinking about things, which is right now we have proactive security, which is you do your best to build your fortress, set up your keys in the right way.
 But I mean notable developers have been compromised and it's probably that they went to great lengths to do this proactive security and build this wonderful fortress that fell down.
-Something OpVault gives you reactive security where you can see, okay,  I've been compromised, an attack is happening, what can I do about it?
+Something `OP_VAULT` gives you reactive security where you can see, okay,  I've been compromised, an attack is happening, what can I do about it?
 How am I going to respond?
-And so OpVault's really the first on-chain mechanism for doing something like that.
+And so `OP_VAULT`'s really the first on-chain mechanism for doing something like that.
 And I think we have an acute need for it, especially at the corporate level. look, I mean, individuals holding Bitcoin is my favorite and most important use case, but , we all know that micro strategy holds a lot of Bitcoin, one plausible argument for a better future is for someone  like America, to hold Bitcoin as a reserve in their central bank.
 To do things that, you need an ironclad nuclear level strategy.